jekyll/minima/docs/development/deploy.md

 When creating a release:

-- Increment the version in `.gemspec` file.
+- Increment the version in the `.gemspec` file.
 - Create a tag.